lcpp-org/RustBCA/README.md

 #### Optional Dependencies

 * [HDF5] libraries
 * [rcpr], a CPR and polynomial rootfinder, required for using attractive-repulsive interaction potentials such as Lennard-Jones or Morse.
-It may require additional software (see below).
 * For manipulating input files and running associated scripts, the following are required:
   * [Python] 3.6+
   * The [Python] libraries: `numpy`, `matplotlib`, `toml` (must build from source), `shapely`, and `scipy`.